 The Embassy does not have car parking space available for visitors.
-If you travel to the Embassy by car, disc parking is available close to the Embassy on Elgin Road, Clyde Road, Raglan Road or Herbert Park.
+If you travel to the Embassy by car, on-street parking is available close to the Embassy on Elgin Road, Clyde Road, Raglan Road or Herbert Park.

 Arriving at the Embassy

-When you first arrive at the Embassy, you will be required to go through security before you can enter the consular section.
+When you first arrive at the Embassy, you will be required to go through security before you can enter the consular waiting room.
 Only the visa applicant will be admitted to the Embassy.
 If an interpreter is required, please email USVisaDublin@state.gov, including the name of the visa applicant, name of the interpreter, and appointment date/time.
 Children under 14 applying for a visa are not required to make a personal appearance.

 Applicants are requested to bring as few personal items as possible with them to the interview, including large bags or backpacks.
 This ensures that the security screening process is an efficient one, and assists in preventing delays.

 Do not bring electronic equipment to your U.S. Embassy appointment.
 This includes laptops, tablets, memory cards, flash drives, or other peripherals.
 If you have any of these items in your possession, you will be asked to find a place to store them or to return on another day.
 The Embassy does not have storage facilities for these items.

 Cell phones may be left with security when entering the Embassy.
 Please ensure these phones are turned off before screening.